A Practitioner's Guide to Wide Events

 Wrapping absolutely everything in its own span is the most common failure mode I see when engineers first get access to tracing tools.
 You have to design the structure of your data for the way you want to query it.

 Child spans are helpful for waterfall visualization for a single request, but can be difficult to query and visualize across all of your requests.
-Putting that information on a single span make it easier to query and also helps with tools like Honeycomb’s BubbleUp which can then immediately tell you that that that group of requests was slow because authentication took 10 seconds for some reason.
+Putting that information on a single span makes it easier to query and also helps with tools like Honeycomb’s BubbleUp which can then immediately tell you that that group of requests was slow because authentication took 10 seconds for some reason.

 AttributeExamplesDescription